 What to do next about starting a brain injury claim

 To book your free initial consultation with Garan Treharne or Lee Matthews, please get in touch.

-Simply use our short online enquiry form to tell us you would like to speak to a member of our personal injury team about a potential brain injury claim and we will be in touch promptly.
+Simply use our short online enquiry form, or contact one of our offices directly in Pontypridd, Talbot Green or Swansea, to tell us you would like to speak to a member of our personal injury team about a potential brain injury claim and we will be in touch promptly.